mibewh/sdk/sveltekit/sample/README.md

 ## Preview Mode

-This sample site provides means to instantly preview your Cloud CMS content as you make changes.f
+This sample site provides means to instantly preview your Cloud CMS content as you make changes.

 If running Sveltekit on a server, you can provide the following query paramters to any route: